 In terms of street prostitution, Taiwan has very little.
-For as long as I have been here, prostitution has been illegal, up until the most recent election when the National Government declared that independent prostitution was permissible, but pimping and running a brothel was still not allowed (brothels do exist, but I’m not really going to touch on that subject here today).
+For as long as I have been here, prostitution has been illegal, even if some sex workers continue on websites similar to https://www.tubev.sex/, up until the most recent election when the National Government declared that independent prostitution was permissible, but pimping and running a brothel was still not allowed (brothels do exist, but I’m not really going to touch on that subject here today).
 This will lead us into our discussion of Lady KTVs and barbershops in future paragraphs, but we’ve not quite there yet.
 Suffice it to say that seeing hookers on the streets of Taiwan is extremely rare unless you know exactly where to find them; even if you know the neighborhood in which they operate, you’d rarely find more than a dozen in an 8-square-block area.

 Hong Kong is a different story.
 Hong Kong has had the same legislation on the books as Taiwan now has, but for much longer; independent whores of Hong Kong operate in private venues and have massive control, including marketing.
 The website www.sex141.com is set up for this very reason – to allow girls in Hong Kong to attract business.
 Rates vary from $300-2000 Hong Kong Dollars ($1200-$8000 New Taiwan Dollars or $40-$275 US Dollars) depending on nationality of the girl, the services she offers, the way she looks, and even her level of fame; it’s not uncommon to be able to sleep with a relatively-famous model, if the price is right.
 While you may find some girls on the streets in certain parts of Hong Kong (Wanchai is probably still the most notorious part of the main island), it’s fairly rare and often not worth the time it takes to troll the streets, given that sites like www.sex141.com provide such an excellent service (down to mapping and providing pictures of the locations).
 Outcall service is becoming more common, as well, as opposed to just showing up at a tiny studio apartment being operated by an independent prostitute (which is referred to as “incall” service); this means that you can essentially order a girl up like you would a pizza which will show up at your door an hour later.
 The sex trade in Hong Kong is booming due to the relative safety of the city as well as the ability of the girls themselves to control the market (as opposed to a pimp or brothel).